Exceptional visibility on MRI

 Easily register CT and MR images

-Minimize artifacts and dose pertubation
+Minimize artifacts and dose perturbation

-Clearly visible on kV
+Clearly visible on kV-imaging

 Visible on MVCT